 Tacos are universal—from humble beginnings they can be found everywhere, from hole-in-the-wall taquerias, to roving food trucks, to haute cuisine.
 With almost endless options for filling and flavors, and crossover appeal for breakfast, lunch and dinner, there’s really no bad time to have a taco.
-Here are the nine best places to grab a taco in Hawaii.
+Here are the seven best places to grab a taco in Hawaii.

 This little food truck is a local favorite for tacos and burritos.
 Casual, simple fare, with various meat and seafood options, the crowd pleasers seem to be the al pastor and lengua tacos, along with the shrimp burrito.
 The fun with tacos is in the toppings, and Ono provides a topping bar with several different types of salsa, cilantro, limes, onions and more.
 Keep in mind that this truck is cash only, so make sure you have some on hand when you’re passing through.